-- An initial assessment of risks in implementing the standard and how to mitigate for them; - Identification of all stakeholders both internal and external who will receive communications and who will be consulted over draft standards.
-External stakeholders may include consumers, retailers, unions, NGOs, governments, authorities, trade bodies and researchers, etc. Particular attention should be given to proactively identifying and involving disadvantaged groups that face barriers to participation.
+An initial assessment of risks in implementing the standard and how to mitigate for them;

+Identification of all stakeholders - both internal and external - who will receive communications and who will be consulted.
+External stakeholders may include consumers, retailers, unions, NGOs, governments, standardsetting organizations, trade bodies and researchers, etc. Particular attention should be given to proactively identifying and involving disadvantaged groups that may face barriers to participation.